 The Net Worth of Tony Blair in 2017 is $950 Million.

 |Annual Income||$10 Billion|

-From the moment of his election, a group of militants of the Labor Party chose him like the head of a poster of the political renovation, but until 1988 did not enter to comprise of the cabinet ghost.
-Between that year and the next he was successively responsible for coordinating the activity of the deputies of the Labor group and in the shadow of the Treasury, Industry, Energy, and Labor.
+From the moment of his election, a group of militants of the Labor Party chose him like head of poster of the political renovation, but until 1988 did not enter to comprise of the cabinet ghost.
+Between that year and the next he was successively responsible for coordinating the activity of the deputies of the Labor group and in the shadow of the Treasury, Industry, Energy and Labor.